 Let the Leg Rest Overnight

-A dog should not wear a splint all day and all night.
+A dog should only wear a splint during the day and not at night.
 Your dog’s leg needs to breathe.
-When resting, remove the splint and swap it for a lightweight neoprene wrap.
+So when resting, remove the splint and swap it for a lightweight neoprene wrap.
 Hock wraps and carpal wraps offer light joint support that’s comfortable for your dog to wear.